Frequently asked questions

 For example, if the employee selects flexibility in work hours as a potential solution, they should specify whether this means a different start and end time, needing a longer mid-day or mid-shift break, time off for regular appointments, etc. (in addition to how this would help them meet the job expectation).

-Note, employers and employees cannot edit each other’s sections.
+Note that, employers and employees cannot edit each other’s sections.

 After submitting their input, the employee will be taken to a page where they can view and print the completed assessment.